 The Building Regulations 2018 cover a wide range of areas, including fire safety, structural requirements, plumbing, and electrical systems.
 The regulations also specify the standards for building materials, ventilation, and natural lighting.
 Compliance with these regulations is essential to ensure the safety of occupants and the durability of the building.

-The Victorian Building Authority (VBA) is responsible for enforcing the Building Regulations 2018, and has the power to issue building notices, building orders, and building permits.
-The VBA also provides guidance and advice to building practitioners and homeowners on compliance with the regulations.
+The Building and Plumbing Commission (BPC) is responsible for enforcing the Building Regulations 2018, and has the power to issue building notices, building orders, and building permits.
+The BPC also provides guidance and advice to building practitioners and homeowners on compliance with the regulations.

 The Role of Building Surveyors